Exercises for Osteoporosis: Treatment & Prevention

 Osteopenia and osteoporosis represent certain points along this continuum of bone density loss.
 People with osteopenia demonstrate a lower bone density than average (it is a midway point between normal bone density and osteoporosis).
 Whereas people with osteoporosis have significantly lower bone density than average, and a significantly increased fracture risk.

-The image below is a visual depiction of this bone loss continuum.
+The image below is a visual depiction of the bone loss continuum from healthy bone to osteopenia and osteoporosis.

 diagram showing progression from healthy bones to osteoporosis